lad-sapienza/sCMS/README.md

 ### RasterLayer

 The `RasterLayer` components can be used to import and display raster tiles in the map.
+It must be used as a child of `MapLeaflet` component.

 **Properties**